Houston Tax Attorney

 Facts & Procedural History

-The facts and procedural history in the case are as follows.
 The taxpayers owned a real estate development business.
 The business operated as an S corporation.

 The taxpayers guaranteed loans made by third parties to the corporation.
 The business defaulted on the loans, lawsuits ensued, and the business and taxpayers were found to be jointly liable for the loans.

 At the S corporation level, the business reported a loss for the judgment against it.
 This loss was limited to the taxpayers basis in the S corporation.
 The taxpayers took the position that their basis in the S corporation was increased by the judgment.
 Thus, they deducted the flow through losses from the S corporation.

 The IRS took the position that the S corporation loss was limited for the taxpayers as they were not entitled to increase their basis in the S corporation until payments were made on the judgment.
 The IRS’s position was upheld by the U.S. Tax Court, which the taxpayers appealed.

 The law allows S corporation owners to deduct losses incurred by the business.
 The losses are limited to the owners tax basis in the S corporation.
 These rules are fundamental for the taxation of S corporations.
 These rules are clear.